-- Reviewing the penalties provided for administrative offences
+Reviewing the penalties provided for administrative offences

 Taking into consideration the fact that the current regulations fail to reflect the objectives of the administrative influence, reviewing of the legislative regulations providing liability for administrative offences is also among the strategic goals.
 An administrative penalty must be imposed for shaping good behaviour of a person and preventing the commission of new administrative offences.
-Whereas the reality is quite different; administrative penalties are applied massively, thus creating a climate of public mistrust towards the administrative action carried out by administrative bodies, contributing to the establishment of the practice of taking by the superior administrative bodies partial decisions in detriment to a citizen, which, in its turn, among other negative consequences, results in the great number of appeals through judicial procedure.
+Whereas the application of the imposed penalty very often does not ensure the achievement of the objectives of the administrative penalty.